Your Guide to the Oxford County Cheese Trail: Where to go, what to do and how to eat as much cheese as humanly possible

 Jakeman's Maple Farm can be a quick addition to stops in Woodstock or Ingersoll.
 Located in the small village of Sweaburg, this maple farm and store has all the mapley goodness you can get your hands on.

 Maple cotton candy, maple coffee and even maple popcorn line the shelves.
-Try their cheese trail offer, a maple cranberry brie-making kit or their signature maple ice wine syrup for a sweet treat that makes anything taste like blueberry pancakes!
+Try their cheese trail offer, a maple cranberry brie-making kit or stroll the nearby Trillium Trail.

 In Tillsonburg, Coyle's Country Store has been a staple in Oxford for well over 100 years and is known for its wonderful selection of confectionery products, roasted nuts and home decor.
 Try their Cheese Trail Trail Mix if you're looking for a quick and delicious snack on the go!